limithit/NginxExecute/README.md

 ## Introduction

-The NginxExecute executes the shell command through GET and POST to display the result.
+NginxExecute executes the shell command through GET and POST to display the result.

 Configuration example：